Monitoring a developing pandemic with available data: Forecasting

-\subsubsection{Forecasting the total number of deaths.}
+\subsection{Forecasting the total number of deaths.}

-In this paper we introduce another indicator $C_{2,h}$ to predict the total number of deaths, both inside and outside hospital, i.e. $N_{\rm out}+ N_{\rm in}$ as defined above, based on forecasted number of infected provided by $C_{1,h}$ and the dynamic model specified in Figure \ref{fig:diagram}.
-For any $t$ in the observation interval $(0, T]$ we consider the estimator of the ratio $g(t)$ as explained in Section \ref{sec:deaths}.
-Then we have $\widehat{g}(t)$, for all $t \in (0,T]$.
+In this paper we introduce an additional indicator $C_{2,h}$ to predict the total number of deaths, both inside and outside hospital, i.e. $N_{\rm out}+ N_{\rm in}$ as defined above, based on forecasted number of infected provided by $C_{1,h}$ and the dynamic model illustrated in Figure \ref{fig:diagram}. \\ For any $t$ in the observation interval $(0, T]$, we consider the estimator of the ratio $F(t)$ described in Section \ref{sec:deaths}, denoted by $\widehat{F}(t)$, for all $t \in (0,T]$.\\ Let us fix the forecast horizon at time $T+h$, for an $h>0$.
+To extrapolate the ratio $F(T+s)$, for $0< s \leq h$, we assume that the ratio $F$ at the end of the forecasting period (i.e. $T+h$) is the more recent estimate multiplied by $C_{2,h}$, and it varies linearly in between, that is,